 Medicare Advantage plans—also known as Medicare Part C—provide an alternative to Original Medicare.
 Just like Original Medicare, these plans and their coverage can change annually.
 While $0/month plans could be available in your area,1 it’s still extremely beneficial to compare coverage and rates each year.

 Taking the time to understand what the different parts of Medicare cover (or don’t cover) is crucial to ensuring you’re getting the benefits you deserve.
 For example, Original Medicare doesn’t typically include additional coverage such as a Prescription Drug plan, but you might be able to find a Medicare Advantage plan that does.
 Or maybe your current plan includes coverage you might not currently need, therefore you might benefit from simplifying your plan.
-At SelectQuote, we get to know your needs and can help you compare coverage from some of the most trusted insurance companies in the nation at no cost to you.
+At SelectQuote, we get to know your needs and can help make sure your Medicare coverage is the right fit for you.

 Whether it’s the doctor’s office you visit, where your pharmacy is located or if your coverage includes travel, it’s important to make sure your plan meets all of your needs.